edelsonc/micro-photon-racer/README.md

 # Photon-Racer
-Photon-Racer is based off of the brackets original theme [Photon Racer](https://github.com/Brackets-Themes/PhotonRacer).
+Photon-Racer is based on the brackets original theme [Photon Racer](https://github.com/Brackets-Themes/PhotonRacer).

-Photon-Racer is a *dark* theme make with speed in mind
+Photon-Racer is a *dark* theme made with speed in mind

 ![Screenshot](ScreenShot.png)